cjdbarlow/Part-One/definitions.md

 * **Critical Pressure**
-Pressure required to liquify a vapour at its critical temperature.
+Pressure required to liquefy a vapour at its critical temperature.

 * **Critical Temperature**
 Temperature above which a substance cannot be liquified, irrespective of how much pressure is applied.